-- The scholarship is conditional upon the acceptance and continuance in the educational program of the applicant’s choice.
+- The award is conditional upon the acceptance and continuance in the educational program of the applicant’s choice.
 Verification of acceptance will be required.

 - Applications may be emailed, mailed or couriered.
 Faxes will not be accepted.

 - The award recipient must agree to have her/his name and photograph publicized.
-He or she must be prepared to promote the scholarship as requested.
+He or she must be prepared to promote the award as requested.

 1. Involved and devoted to the game but does not have to be an active player.